 Mitigate noise with appropriate design and construction materials.

+Swing Spaces

-Swing Spaces – spaces that could be used for seasonal activities and not regularly programmed.
+These are spaces that could be used for crisis and emergency situations, seasonal activities and not regularly programmed.

 These spaces were not identified on the Master Plan, over the years Britannia has played an important role for vulnerable residents in the neighbhood as Warming Centre, cooling centre and fresh air centre.